Billy McCaughey: Prison and subsequent activities

 Some years later McCaughey joined the short lived United Loyalist Cultural Committee, a loyalist group which admitted to having members from the UVF and UDA.
 In 2001, the Committee threatened to hold regular weekly street protests in a Roman Catholic part of Ballymena until Irish tricolours were removed.
 The protest was followed by a loyalist attack to remove the flags in Fisherwick estate, Ballymena.
 Over twenty men were charged with breaching the peace in the incident.
 McCaughey organised a picket with 20 supporters on the day of the court hearing.
 He explained: "This is not a protest - we are here to show our sympathy for the boys."

 In 2002, relatives of McCaughey's victim William Strathearn were upset to discover that McCaughey was entitled to his RUC pension for his previous years service in the RUC.
-When he was sent to prison the then RUC chief constable Jack Hermon opposed any pension for McCaughey but failed on a legal technicality.
+When he was sent to prison the then RUC chief constable, Jack Hermon, opposed any pension for McCaughey but failed on a legal technicality.
 McCaughey himself justified the pension stating: "I've earned it.
 I did 10 years service fair and square, and I can say that I'm not the only one with a past that has got the pension from the RUC."

 Along with fellow PUP members in Ballymena in 2003, McCaughey took part in a campaign to stop racist attacks in the town.
 Immigrant workers from Romania and the Philippines residing in loyalist areas had their homes attacked, leading McCaughey to encourage young loyalists in the town not to join racist groups.

-In April 2004, McCaughey attended an official dinner with President of Ireland Mary McAleese in Aras an Uachtarain, the Presidential residence in Dublin.
+In April 2004, McCaughey attended an official dinner with Her Excellency Mary McAleese, the President of Ireland, at Áras an Uachtaráin, the Presidential residence in Dublin.
 McCaughey declared that he intended "to invite the President to visit the staunchly Protestant Ballee and Harryville areas of Ballymena".
-McCaughey then withdrew the invitation because of McAleese's "Holocaust Day speech in which she compared Protestant prejudice towards Catholics to the Nazi hatred of Jews".
+McCaughey then withdrew the invitation because of President McAleese's "Holocaust Day speech in which she compared Protestant prejudice towards Catholics to the Nazi hatred of Jews".

-In July 2005, a meeting of the District Policing Partnership in the County Antrim village of Clogh had to be abandoned after loyalist protesters, including McCaughey, protested due to the presence of Social Democratic and Labour Party councillor and DPP chairman Declan O'Loan.
+In July 2005, a meeting of the District Policing Partnership in the County Antrim village of Clogh had to be abandoned after loyalist protesters, including McCaughey, protested due to the presence of SDLP councillor and DPP chairman Declan O'Loan.
 Protesters shouted sectarian abuse at O'Loan and McCaughey stated the protest could have been avoided if O'Loan "had accepted his total unacceptability" in Clogh.

 In August 2005, McCaughey warned that loyalists were considering restarting the picket outside Harryville Roman Catholic Church in Ballymena if Orange Order marchers were rerouted from a mainly Roman Catholic area of the town.

 When republicans proposed their first ever parade in Ballymena in 2005 to commemorate Operation Demetrius, to some surprise McCaughey didn't have any objections to the proposed parade as long as the route wasn't contentious.